-1. Collecting Waste Emissions

-We purchase CO_2 from coal plants in Saskatchewan and North Dakota.
-Without the Weyburn Unit, the majority of CO_2 would otherwise be released to the atmosphere.

-CO2 captured is equivalent to taking 7 million combustion engine vehicles off the road per year

-2. Safe Injection of CO2

-We inject CO_2 in liquid form at high pressure into the producing formation 1,500 meters underground.
-Injecting CO_2 deep underground safely stores carbon.

-1,500 meters is equivalent to three times the height of the CN Tower in Toronto.
+1. Collecting Waste Emissions CO2 captured We purchase CO2 from coal plants in Saskatchewan and North Dakota.
+Without the Weyburn Unit, the majority of CO2 would oil to market 4 otherwise be released to the atmosphere.
+2 liquified CO2 injected CO2 captured is equivalent to taking 7 million combustion water injected engine vehicles off the road per year 1,500m 2.
+Safe Injection of CO2 impermeable caprock We inject CO2 in liquid form at high pressure into the producing formation 1,500 meters underground.
+Injecting CO2 deep underground safely stores carbon.
+3 , cross-sectior of CO2 flood 1,500 meters is equivalent to 3X three times the height of the CN Tower in Toronto.